pve/foobotapi/txt/cicd.md

 3. pushing the code to the production environment.

-Step one in the `cloudbuild.yaml` file runs a small container to execute the tests.
+Step one in the `cloudbuild.yaml` file runs a small container to execute the tests (see below).
 Note the use of the `CONFIGBUCKET` to make the test run in an acceptance environment.
 This points to a GCP Storage bucket that holds configuration files, including API secrets.
 ```